1. Unbounded queries on forms

 “Professional, fast, and clear.
 As an MS Access consultant they nailed scope, hit milestones, and cut finance support tickets dramatically—highly recommend.”

-Send the slow screen name and how long it takes.
-If you have Access/Office version and FE/BE split status, even better.
-I will tell you what I would measure first—no pep talk.
+Tell me the slow screen name and how long it takes.
+Access/Office version and whether your file is split (FE/BE) helps—but I can work without it.
+I'll tell you what I'd measure first, at no charge.